 As part of the evaluation process, the hiring team may conduct background checks or reference checks on the shortlisted candidates.
 Background checks can verify the accuracy of the information provided in the resumes, including educational degrees, employment history, and criminal records.
 Reference checks involve contacting the candidate’s previous employers or professional contacts to gather insights about their work ethic, skills, and performance.

 The resume screening and candidate evaluation stage play a critical role in narrowing down the applicant pool and identifying the most qualified candidates for the next stage of the hiring process.
 It requires careful attention to detail, effective communication among the hiring team members, and a thorough understanding of the job requirements.
-By carefully assessing resumes and applications, the hiring team can identify the candidates who are the best fit for the organization and move them forward in the selection process.

 Scheduling interviews with shortlisted candidates: